lackos/ITSL/Markdown/Chapter5/conceptual.md

+# Chapter Five: Resampling Methods
-# Chapter Five Conceptual Problems
+# Conceptual Problems

 ## Problem One
 Given a combination of variable $X$ with variance '$\sigma_{X}$ and $Y$ with variance '$\sigma_{Y}$.
 For a combination of these variables $\alpha X + (1-\alpha) Y$ find value of $\alpha$ which minimizes the total variance $Var$.